 Well, Chris did this excellent interview with Samantha Burns where they talk about how to survive a breakup.

 Alright, so I think I’ve given you enough to think about for one day.
 But I’ve also given you access to plenty of other information if you are still itching for knowledge.
-AND if you are still needing more after that, there are always the Ex Boyfriend Recovery System and the Webinar.
+AND if you are still needing more after that, there is always the Ex Boyfriend Recovery System.

 Yeah, I know.
 I’m just so nice.